helm/charts/stable/traefik/README.md

 ### Clustering / High Availability

-Currently it is possible to specify the number of `replicas` but the implementation is naive.

-**Full Traefik clustering with leader election is not yet supported.**

-It is heavily advised to not set a value for `replicas` if you also have Let's Encrypt configured.
-While setting `replicas` will work for many cases, since no leader is elected it has the consequence that each node will end up requesting Let's Encrypt certificates if this is also configured.
+It is possible to specify the number of `replicas` for HA purposes.
+When used with Let's Encrypt configured, it is strongly advised to use a KV configuration backend to store the ACME configuration (simple Consul implementation is supported for now).
+Without a KV configuration backend, there is no clustering and no leader election.
+Without a leader each replica will end up requesting Let's Encrypt certificates.
 This will quickly cut into the very modest rate limit that Let's Encrypt enforces.

 [Basic auth](https://docs.traefik.io/toml/#api-backend) can be specified via `dashboard.auth.basic` as a map of usernames to passwords as below.
 See the linked Traefik documentation for accepted passwords encodings.